zqx1392/hello-world/README.md

 SOUL WILL NOT REST EASY FOR ME.
-- ADAM : download eve burst
+- EVE : QUITE TORTURE
 - AMAYUI : KILL THEM ALL
 - AKUMA : play when free?
 - CHAOS : AFTER EVE